![]() Author Books Journalism Information | |

 Press from 1978-1990.
 He continues to do occasional journalism, and was

-embedded with the 2-147 Air Assault Battalion during the Iraq War.
-He is the principal financial backer of the Beth-Shean Valley
+embedded with the 2-147 Air Assault Battalion during the Iraq War, and covered

 enjoys reading history.
 He is interested in a number of outdoor sports,

-including hunting and fishing, canoeing, and skiing.
-He has, on occasion, both
+including fishing, canoeing, and skiing.
+He has, on occasion, both sailed and

-sailed and SCUBA-dived.
-In 2010, he was thrown from a horse in the hills above
+SCUBA-dived.
+In 2010, he was thrown from a horse in the hills above Hollywood,

-Hollywood, CA, and spent three months limping around and cursing horses.
-He is
+California, and spent three months limping around and cursing horses.
+He is a

 different publishers, G.P.
 Putnam's Sons asked him to come up with a pseudonym